-If a central scanner at Election Central/City Hall/Courthouse is NOT used in the election, meaning only paper ballots, precinct scanners or TSX/DRE voting machines are used in the election, the "ACCEPTED" absentee ballot envelopes are opened, the absentee ballots removed from the envelopes and the absentee ballots are placed in the ballot box with the other paper ballots before counting any paper ballots.
+If a central scanner at Election Central is not used in the election, meaning only paper ballots, precinct scanners or TSX/DRE voting machines are used in the election, the "ACCEPTED" absentee ballot envelopes are opened, the absentee ballots removed from the envelopes and the absentee ballots are placed in the ballot box before counting any paper ballots.
 (Miss.
 Code Ann. § 23-15-639)

-If a central scanner at Election Central/City Hall/Courthouse IS used in the election, the "ACCEPTED" absentee ballot envelopes are bundled together and placed in a separate strong envelope marked "ACCEPTED ABSENTEE BALLOTS."
+If a central scanner at Election Central is used in the election, the "ACCEPTED" absentee ballot envelopes are bundled together and placed in a separate, strong envelope marked "ACCEPTED ABSENTEE BALLOTS."
 The absentee ballot envelopes are NOT opened, but remain sealed.
 The separate "ACCEPTED ABSENTEE BALLOTS" envelope is placed in the ballot box with all election materials to be returned to Election Central.
-With the use of a central scanner at Election Central, the officials charged with the conduct of the election will open the ACCEPTED absentee ballot envelopes, remove the absentee ballots and scan through the central scanner to count.
+With the use of a central scanner at Election Central, the officials in charge of the election will open the ACCEPTED absentee ballot envelopes, remove the absentee ballots and scan through the central scanner to count.

-If a deficiency is found in one or more of the above-listed requirements, the Poll Managers mark the absentee ballot envelope "REJECTED," write the reason for the rejection on the envelope, and place it in a separate strong envelope marked "REJECTED ABSENTEE BALLOTS."
-The absentee ballot envelopes marked "REJECTED" are NOT opened, but remain sealed.
+If a deficiency is found in one or more of the above-listed requirements, the Resolution Board should mark the absentee ballot envelope "REJECTED," write the reason for the rejection on the envelope and place it in a separate strong envelope marked "REJECTED ABSENTEE BALLOTS."
+The absentee ballot envelopes marked "REJECTED" are not opened but remain sealed.
 The separate "REJECTED ABSENTEE BALLOTS" strong envelope is placed in the ballot box with all election materials to be returned to Election Central.
 (Miss.
 Code Ann. § 23-15-641)